*NEW RULE* for the start of Winter 2018- Gender requirements have changed regarding the goaltender position.

 - Teams are comprised of 5 players on the court (4 players and 1 goaltender).

-- Captains may agree to waive the rules regarding minimum players and gender ratio before the game starts.
+- Captains may agree to waive the rules regarding minimum players and gender ratio, however this must be confirmed before the game starts.

 General Game Rules